luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/azure-cli-arm-commands.md

     e.g. /subscriptions/<subscription-id>/resourceGroups/<resource-group-name>/providers/Microsoft.Network/virtualNetworks/<vnet-name>/subnets/<subnet-name>
     --subnet-name <subnet-name>                                  the subnet name
-    -m, --subnet-vnet-name <subnet-vnet-name>                        the vnet name under which subnet-name exists -t, --tags <tags>                                                the comma seperated list of tags.
+    -m, --subnet-vnet-name <subnet-vnet-name>                        the vnet name under which subnet-name exists -t, --tags <tags>                                                the comma separated list of tags.
     Can be multiple.
 In the format of "name=value".
     Name is required and value is optional.
     For example, -t tag1=value1;tag2